<interpreter> <scriptfile>

 }

-keyword behaves exactly as if
+elseif keyword behaves exactly as if does, but

-statement does not need to compare same variable(s)
+MUST follow if blockelseif statement does not need to compare same variable(s)

-.
+as if.
 Can be completely differentPython

 if var == 10: